VirtFusionExpert/Coffee/BUILD_LOG.md

 ## 5. Routes I considered and dropped (or deferred)

-- **Full BPMN workflow engine + the Process Enhancement plugin's auto approve/reject buttons + a task inbox** — the "proper" Joget way and my first choice.
-Dropped only because the visual was not
 - **Filtered QC/Commercial queues** (via a datalist Extra Condition) — hit the lazy-column issue; used a shared list for both review screens instead.
 - **AI Designer / generate-the-form-with-AI** — skipped deliberately; I wanted a hand-designed